Alpha-VLLM/Lumina-T2X/lumina_t2i/README.md

 To ensure that our generative model is ready to use right out of the box, we provide a user-friendly CLI program and a locally deployable Web Demo site.

+### Preparation

 1. Install Lumina-T2I

 ```bash
 pip install -e .
 ```

-2. Prepare the pretrained model
+2. Prepare the pretrained checkpoints

 ⭐⭐ (Recommended) you can use huggingface_cli downloading our model: